annotation/mondriaan/docs/transcription.md

 feature | description
 --- | ---
-`chunk` | sequence number of the chunk within the letter, starting with 1.
+`chunk` | sequence number of the chunk within the file, starting with 1.